Executive Officers and Directors

 Joseph "Mickey" Woolley, Director:

 Mickey began his career in the logging business where he gained a vast amount of experience dealing with both state and federal regulatory agencies.
-He has also spent many years involved in the policy and rule making process with both government agencies and environmental NGO groups.
+He has also spent many years involved in the policy and rule making with government agencies and environmental NGO groups.
 More recently, he has devised, managed and implemented mineral leases on family-owned lands with Crown Resources, Echo Bay Minerals, and Kinross Gold.
-Those family holdings have yielded three modern gold mines; K2, Key West, and Lamefoot, which all lie within the Republic Graben of northeast Washington State.
+Those family holdings have yielded four modern gold mines; K2, Key West, Overlook, and Lamefoot, which all lie within the Republic Graben of northeast Washington State.
 Historic gold production from the Republic Graben consists of about 4.5 million ounces of gold that came primarily from relatively high-grade, predominantly underground gold deposits.
 Mickey's vast experience will help us avoid dangerous business pitfalls as the company grows.Mickey graduated from the University of hard-knocks with a PhD in entrepreneurial success.

 John F. Gartner, Director and Vice-President Exploration: John, who is fluent in both English and French, has over 3 decades of domestic and international mineral resource experience.
 Both a Canadian and Austrian citizen, he has been involved with all facets of mineral exploration.

-Similar to Dr. Krause, a comprehensive list of Mr. Gartner’s achievements is far beyond the scope of this narrative.
+A comprehensive list of Mr. Gartner’s achievements is far beyond the scope of this narrative.
 Suffice it to say that he has been employed as a project geologist, a senior exploration geologist, an exploration manager, and as Vice-President of Exploration.
 He was directly responsible for the discovery of several ore deposits in Africa and the mid-continent of North America.
 Like Mr. Ebisch, he is also a NI 43-101 Qualified Person.

 Mr. Gartner received a Bachelor of Science Degree in Geology from Concordia University (1983) and a Master of Science Degree in Geology from McGill University (1987).
 He is a Certified Professional Geologist (AIPG), a Member of the Order of Quebec Geologists, and a Wisconsin Licensed Geologist.